 Citizens Memorial Hospital/Citizens Memorial Health Care Foundation and CoxHealth announce today that they will not continue pursuing an affiliation agreement, according to Donald J. Babb, Chief Executive Officer/Executive Director of Citizens Memorial Hospital and Citizens Memorial Health Care Foundation.

 “We have decided that the timing is not right for this type of relationship,” says Babb.
-“Our two entities are closer than ever and we anticipate a close working
+“Our two entities are closer than ever and we anticipate a close working relationship going forward.”

 “CMH had its best year in history last year and is on track to perform even better this year,” says Babb.
 “We have numerous building projects and strategic planning opportunities that will continue the growth that we’ve seen since starting in 1982.”

-recently signed a five-year contract with Cox Air Care to provide emergency air services for the hospital.
+CMH recently signed a five-year contract with Cox Air Care to provide emergency air services for the hospital.
 Previously, Mercy Springfield Life Line provided air ambulance services at CMH for 12 years.

 Citizens Memorial Hospital/Citizens Memorial Health Care Foundation is an integrated health system based in Bolivar, and serves Benton, Cedar, Dade, Dallas, Hickory, northern Greene, Polk and St. Clair counties.
 CMH employs 2,000 employees and 91 medical providers, and has 360 volunteers.
 Its facilities include Citizens Memorial Hospital, Ellett Memorial Hospital in Appleton City, 32 primary and specialty care clinics, seven long-term care facilities, five independent living communities, an assisted living facility, a residential care facility, five ambulance stations, and numerous other ancillary services.